syhussaini/wp_plugins/admin-welcome-message/readme.txt

 **Note:** This is the plugin's readme.txt file.
 For repository overview, see the main [README.md](https://github.com/syhussaini/wp_plugins#readme) in the repository root.

-A customizable admin modal for wp-admin with configurable content, colors, and dismissal behavior for onboarding and announcements.
+Admin-only welcome modal with configurable content, colors, and dismissal behavior for onboarding and announcements.

 == Description ==